-Facility Decommissioning for Frank E. Ratts Generating Station
+Facility Decommissioning of Hoosier Energy’s Ratts Generating Station

-KERAMIDA contracted with electric cooperative Hoosier Energy to provide oversight services for demolition of the Frank E. Ratts Generating Station, which functioned as a coal-fired power plant in Petersburg, beginning in 1970, before going off-line in 2015.
+Hoosier Energy hired KERAMIDA to provide due diligence services and environmental oversight services for the decommissioning and demolition of the Frank E. Ratts Generating Station, which functioned as a coal-fired power plant in Petersburg, Indiana beginning in 1970, before going off-line in 2015.

-Site deconstruction resulted in a significant waste stream.
-KERAMIDA is assisting with the Waste Management Plan implementation and oversight for hazardous materials, universal waste segregation, management, sampling, transportation, manifest/bill of lading management, and disposal waste profiles.
+Site deconstruction resulted in the generation of significant recycling/waste streams.
+KERAMIDA assisted with the Waste Management Plan implementation and oversight for recycled materials, hazardous wastes, universal waste segregation, solid and hazardous waste management, sampling, transportation, manifest/bill of lading management, and disposal waste profiles.
 KERAMIDA also provided remediation oversight for the excavation and removal of petroleum impacted soil and conducted confirmatory sampling to document compliance.